 Racket and polygon—

-This chapter introduces four extended exercises, all of which require, and solidify, your understanding of all elements of design: the design of batch and world programs, wish lists, the design recipe for functions, and the design guidelines.
-The first exercise asks you to construct a batch program; the last three exercises are about interactive game programs.
+This chapter presents four extended exercises, all of which aim to solidify your understanding of all elements of design: the design of batch and world programs, the design recipe for functions, making wish lists, and the guidelines for composing functions.